-(7) Existing law requires the Bureau of Security and Investigative Services to issue a firearms permit to a private patrol operator when specified conditions are satisfied, including that the bureau has determined, after investigation, that the carrying and use of a firearm by the applicant, in the course of his or her duties, presents no apparent threat to the public safety.
+(8) Existing law requires the Bureau of Security and Investigative Services to issue a firearms permit to a private patrol operator when specified conditions are satisfied, including that the bureau has determined, after investigation, that the carrying and use of a firearm by the applicant, in the course of his or her duties, presents no apparent threat to the public safety.

-This bill would require an applicant to undergo a psychological evaluation, reviewed by a licensed psychologist shall be of the applicant's choice, in order to certify the applicant's psychological capability to exercise appropriate judgment, restraint, and self-control, as provided.
+This bill would, beginning July 1, 2017, require an applicant for a firearms permit or the renewal of a firearms permit to undergo a psychological evaluation by a licensed psychologist in order to certify the applicant's psychological capability to exercise appropriate judgment, restraint, and self-control, as provided.
+The bill would authorize the bureau to decide whether an applicant be administered an additional evaluation after the discharge of a firearm, as described.

-(8) The Collateral Recovery Act, the Private Investigator Act, the Private Security Services Act, and the Alarm Company Act impose, or authorize the imposition of, various fines and civil penalties, or suspend various licenses or permits issued pursuant to those acts, for violations of specified provisions of those acts.
+(9) The Collateral Recovery Act, the Private Investigator Act, the Private Security Services Act, and the Alarm Company Act impose, or authorize the imposition of, various fines and civil penalties, or suspend various licenses or permits issued pursuant to those acts, for violations of specified provisions of those acts.